-There are some key fulfillment considerations to take into account when shipping your products.
-Nailing these elements can take your business from ordinary to extraordinary.
+to take into account when offering your products.
+Nailing these can take your business from ordinary to extraordinary.

-You can strike a balance between these options by creating a “free shipping threshold” or setting a cart value where your ROI is high enough to offset your shipping cost.
+You can strike a balance between these options by creating a “free shipping threshold” or setting a cart value where your ROI is high enough to offset your costs.
 Using this method to optimize your shipping for conversions can really help your bottom line.
-It can be a bit of a dance finding the right balance for your business but can make a huge difference when you find the right situation for your store.

 Be Clear About Shipping Options

-Aside from how to balance shipping options, there is also the need to be very clear about your options.
-Making sure customers are keenly aware of when their item will arrive and how much it’ll cost can be very beneficial to customer experience.
-This is especially true if you have honed in your shipping practices to be efficient.
+Aside from how to balance shipping options there’s also the need to be very clear about your delivery options.
+Making sure customers are fully aware of when their item will arrive and how much it’ll cost will improve the customer experience.
+This is especially true if your shipping practices are quick and efficient.
 If you ship faster than your competitor, this can be a real value to your customers.

-If you offer free shipping, you can let people know that option may take longer.
-This could entice them into a paid shipping option and add to your bottom line.
-Many people may choose the free option still, but it can add to your ROI if you find the top of the bell curve for what price and timeframe people will pay extra for expedited shipping.
+If you offer free shipping you can let people know that the free shipping option may take longer.
+This could entice them into a paid option and add to your bottom line.
+Many people may still choose the free option but it can add to your ROI if you find the top of the bell curve for what price and time frame people will pay extra for faster shipping.

 Know Where You Ship Products

-If you’ve been running your store for a while, you’re probably able to analyze your orders to get a sense of where your shipping.
+If you’ve been running your store for a while, you’re probably able to analyze your orders to get a sense of where your delivering to.
 This can help you optimize your shipping costs and time estimations.
-If your store tends to overwhelmingly ship just to the east coast or the continental US, that can help you choose or negotiate with carriers for the best rate for your needs.
+If your store tends to ship just to one geographical area, then that can help you choose or negotiate with carriers for the best rates.

-It’s also key to know the spread in product weight, from your lightest SKU to your heaviest SKU.
-If your SKUs are mostly uniform in size and weight, this can allow you to use zone-based shipping as opposed to weight based shipping.
-What that means is you can adjust your shipping costs based on where the buyer is located, instead of the products they buy.
+It’s also key to know the spread in product weight, from your lightest products to the heaviest.
+If your products are mostly uniform in size and weight, this can allow you to use zone-based shipping as opposed to weight based shipping.
+What that means is you can adjust your costs based on where the buyer is located, instead of the products they buy.
 For example, if your store sells small dog toys, a zone-based approach may be perfect.

-An easy way to stand out from the crowd and delight your customers is upgraded shipper boxes.
-When your product arrives in a cool box, the customer experience is elevated.
+An easy way to stand out from the crowd and delight your customers is upgraded shipping boxes.
+When your product arrives in a cool box the customer experience is improved.
 This can increase retention and lead to word of mouth recommendations.
-Differentiating yourself from your competitors with enhanced branding is a surefire way to increase customer retention.
+Differentiating yourself from your competitors with enhanced branding is a sure way to increase customer loyalty.

 eCommerce store owners are facing increased competition in the market and being able to stand out from the crowd is key to success.
-If you take all the considerations when setting up your fulfillment system, you can be sure that your business is making the right decisions to increase ROI and build your customer base even larger!
+If you take note of all these considerations when setting up your shipping options then you can be sure that your business is making the right decisions to increase ROI and build your customer base even larger!